ErlerPhilipp/dr2_logger/README.md

 1. At the start of a race, the logger will delete the old data
 1. Switch (Alt+Tab) from DR2 to the logger to create the plots
 1. Remarks:
     1. You can edit the settings.ini to change the path for automatic session saves.
 Also, you can modify the input ip and port as well as the output ip and port.
 This way, the logger can receive the UDP data from DR2 and forward it to other telemetry tools.
+I tested it with the [DiRT Telemetry Tool](https://www.racedepartment.com/downloads/dirt-telemetry-tool-cortextuals-version.8246/).
     1. Don't save, load or analyze your run while the race is running.
 Otherwise, data might get lost.
 Pausing the race is sufficient.
     1. This tool will probably work with other racing games by Codemaster, for example Dirt Rally 1 and Dirt 4.
 Those games use the same datastructure for the UDP packages.
 However, I didn't test it.
 Other racing games with UDP output, such as Project Cars, will require trivial changes in this tool's networking code.